What is Azure SQL Database service

 Azure SQL Database provides the following deployment options for an Azure SQL database:

-- An elastic pool, which is a collection of databases with a shared set of resources managed via a SQL Database server.
+- Elastic pool is a collection of Single databases with a shared set of resources such as CPU or memory.
 Single databases can be moved into and out of an elastic pool.

 To understand the feature differences between SQL Database and SQL Server, as well as the differences between different Azure SQL Database deployment options, see SQL features.

 SQL Database delivers predictable performance with multiple resource types, service tiers, and compute sizes that provides dynamic scalability with no downtime, built-in intelligent optimization, global scalability and availability, and advanced security options — all with near-zero administration.
 These capabilities allow you to focus on rapid app development and accelerating your time to market, rather than allocating precious time and resources to managing virtual machines and infrastructure.
 The SQL Database service is currently in 38 data centers around the world, with more data centers coming online regularly, which enables you to run your database in a data center near you.